ShahnamFeyzian/Software-Engineering-1-Course-Projects-S2024/README.md

 ## Assignment 6: Technical Debt

 In this assignment, we were supposed to refactor the `TinyME` application to remove the technical debt, since the last version of the application was not well-designed.
 The technical debt was supposed to be removed in a way that the existing tests would not fail.
 For more information, please refer to the description file in the `A6` folder.

+## Assignment 7: Auction Matching

+In this assignment, we were supposed to add a new feature to the `TinyME` application.
+The new feature was to add an auction mechanism to the application.
+For more information, please refer to the description file in the `A7` folder.